What is ADCS Trying to Achieve?

 Litigation is very expensive and our opposition, the Government of Canada, has unlimited resources to fight us.

-Some donations will also have to be set aside for other expenses including accounting and auditing fees as required by Corporations Canada.
-Later there will be new costs, not yet estimated but likely to be much less, for the expected appeals and Supreme Court.
+A small portion of the donations will have to be set aside for other expenses including accounting and auditing fees as required by Corporations Canada.
+Later there will be new costs, not yet estimated, for the expected appeal, no matter who wins, at the Supreme Court.

-An accounting of all monies received and expended will be provided to Corporations Canada and posted publicly on the ADCS-ADSC website.
+An accounting of all monies received and expended will be provided to Corporations Canada and posted publicly on this website.

 The Government of Canada has signed a ‘FATCA IGA’ (Foreign Account Tax Compliance Act Intergovernmental Agreement) with the United States to help that foreign country acquire assets of those Canadians it alone deems to be ‘U.S. persons’.